Taliban group threatens to attack India following border blast

 TTP-JA has announced its support for the Middle Eastern group Islamic State, whose belligerent anti-Western ideology has begun to inspire militants across South Asia.

-The group's openly anti-Indian rhetoric differs from that of the mainstream Pakistani Taliban, who are mainly focussed on their insurgency against Pakistani security forces in the volatile tribal northwest of the country.
+The group's openly anti-Indian rhetoric differs from that of the mainstream Pakistani Taliban, who are mainly focused on their insurgency against Pakistani security forces in the volatile tribal northwest of the country.

 A successful attack on an Indian target would severely affect the already frosty relations between the nuclear-armed rivals.